Checkmarx/JS-SCP/src/general-coding-practices/concurrency.md

 * [semaphore][8]
 * [mutexify][9]

-Rule of thumbs, concurrency is something you should always care about because when it comes to scalability the first approach will be to increase the number of processes to handle a specific task.
+Rule of thumb: concurrency is something you should always care about because when it comes to scalability, the first approach will be to increase the number of processes to handle a specific task.

 [^1]: is is gonna happen more frequently if you have multiple processes attending HTTP requests